 Indeed, the idea of a 10,000 year timescale captures an anxious public imagination that’s very much grounded in the present.
 How will technological innovation such as generative artificial intelligence change the way we interpret (and govern) the world?
 What threats — climate change, pandemics, nuclear war, economic instability, asteroid impacts — will loom large in the next decamillennium?
 Which information should we preserve for posterity, and how?
 What are the costs associated with that preservation, be they economic, environmental or moral?
 “Long Now will be a keeper of knowledge,” says Warner.
 “But we don’t want to end up erecting a digital edifice in a barren wasteland.”

 As personal computing and the ability to create digital documents became ubiquitous toward the end of the 20th century, preservation institutions — museums, libraries, non-profits, archives — and individuals — were faced with a new challenge: not simply how to preserve material, but what to collect and preserve in perpetuity.
-The astonishingly rapid accumulation of data has led to a problem of abundance: digital information is accumulating at a staggering rate.
+The astonishingly rapid buildup of data has led to a problem of abundance: digital information is accumulating at a staggering rate.
 Scientific, medical and government sectors in particular have amassed billions of emails, messages, reports, cables and images, leaving future historians to sift through and categorize an enormously capacious collection — one projected to exceed hundreds of zettabytes by 02025.
-The Clinton White House, by one estimate, churned out 6 million emails per year.
-NASA’s sky surveys rely on over 2 billion uploaded images.
 The endless proliferation of junk-content, both human and A.I.-generated, makes sifting through all this data even trickier.

 The term of art for this sorting is known as appraisal: deciding whether or not something should be preserved and what resources are required to do so.
 “One ongoing challenge is that there’s so much to preserve, and so much that can help diversify the archival record and reflect the society we live in,” says Jefferson Bailey, Director of Archiving & Data Services at the Internet Archive, a digital library based in San Francisco that provides free public access to countless collections of digitized materials.